vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 passing the CalleesRef handle to `zx_mbo_write()`.

-Once the callee has written a reply into the MBO, it can send the reply to the caller by passing the CalleesRef handle to `zx_mbo_send_reply()`.
+Once the callee has written a reply into the MBO, it can send the reply to the caller by invoking `zx_mbo_send_reply()` with the CalleesRef handle.
 This enqueues the MBO on its associated MsgQueue, drops the CalleesRef's reference to the MBO (putting the CalleesRef back in the "unused" state), and sets the MBO's state to `enqueued_as_reply`.
 The callee can now reuse this CalleesRef object in later calls to `zx_msgqueue_wait()`.